tmont5/WebProgramming-Startup/README.md

 https://simon.kyleandtanner260.click

 Tanner: things to remember from the simon project is that in order to push to a website, one has to run the deploy funciton from within its own repository.
+Tanner: Files that don't have the specific permissions will not send properly to the webstie.